Ramkumar1122/Analyzing-Netflix-Content-A-Tableau-Exploration/README.md

 2. Navigate to the `/visualizations` directory.
 3. Open the Tableau workbooks (.twb or .twbx files) using Tableau Desktop or Tableau Reader.
 4. Interact with the visualizations to explore insights and trends in Netflix content.

+## Features

+-Geographical Distribution of Content: Visualize the distribution of Netflix's content production across various countries.
+-Genre Exploration: Identify prevalent genres using visual representations.
+-Rating Analysis: Explore the breakdown of content ratings to discern audience preferences.
+-Expansion of Content Library Over Time: Monitor the growth of Netflix's content library across different years.
+-Comparison Between Movies and TV Shows: Understand the distribution of content by differentiating between movies and TV shows.

 ## Insights